Ceredigion: Geography

 Ceredigion is a coastal county, bordered by Cardigan Bay to the west, Gwynedd to the north, Powys to the east, Carmarthenshire to the south and Pembrokeshire to the south-west.
 Its area is 1795 km2.
 In 2010 the population was 76,938, making it the second most sparsely populated county in Wales.

 The main settlements are Aberaeron, Aberporth, Aberystwyth, Borth, Cardigan, Lampeter, Llanarth, Llanddewi Brefi, Llandysul, Llanilar, Llanrhystud, Llanon, New Quay, and Tregaron.
 The largest of these are Aberystwyth and Cardigan.

 The Cambrian Mountains cover much of the east of the county; this large area forms part of the desert of Wales.
 In the south and west, the surface is less elevated.
-The highest point is Pumlumon at 2467 ft, other Marilyns include Pen y Garn and Llan Ddu Fawr.
+The highest point is Plynlimon (Pumlumon) at 2467 ft, other Marilyns include Pen y Garn and Llan Ddu Fawr.
 On the slopes of Pumlumon five rivers have their sources: the Severn, the Wye, the Dulas, the Llyfnant and the Rheidol, the last of which meets the Afon Mynach in a 300 ft plunge at the Devil's Bridge chasm.
 The largest river is the River Teifi which forms the border with Carmarthenshire and Pembrokeshire for part of its length.
 The towns of Lampeter, Llandysul, Newcastle Emlyn and Cardigan are all in the Teifi Valley, and each has communities on each side of the river, in different counties.
 Other significant rivers include the River Aeron which has its estuary at Aberaeron, and the River Ystwyth and the River Rheidol both of which reach the sea in Aberystwyth harbour.

 Ceredigion's 50 mi of coastline has sandy beaches.
 In 2011 Ceredigion's beaches were awarded five Blue Flag Awards, four Green Coast Awards, and fourteen Seaside Awards.
 Ceredigion is one of only two places in the United Kingdom with a permanent presence of bottlenose dolphins.
 Another member of the fauna is the red kite; these may be seen in various localities in the county, but at the Red Kite Feeding Centre near Tregaron, they are fed each day, and large numbers congregate along with hungry crows and other birds.